gettalong/hexapdf/README.md

 ## Requirements and Installation

 Since HexaPDF is written in Ruby, a working Ruby installation is needed - see the [official installation documentation][rbinstall] for details.
-Note that you need Ruby version 2.4 or higher as prior versions are not supported!
+Note that you need Ruby version 2.5 or higher as prior versions are not supported!

+HexaPDF works on all Ruby implementations that are CRuby compatible, e.g. TruffleRuby, and on any platform supported by Ruby (Linux, macOS, Windows, ...).

 Apart from Ruby itself the HexaPDF library has only one external dependency `geom2d` which is written and provided by the HexaPDF authors.
 The `hexapdf` application has an additional dependency